MouJieQin/iina-for-varchive/README.md

 - seek-next

   > Same as seek-prev, but seek to the next bookmark .

 - remove

   > Remove the bookmark marked at the current position.

 - clear

   > Clear all bookmarks marked.

 #### skip-manager  \<flag\>

 >The skip-manager keeps the latest 100 skip(seeking) records of current playing video.
 When you accidentally move the progress knob away from the point you are watching, you could use it to quickly reach back to the original timestamp.
-Note: The skip-manager doesn't keep the skip records  caused by itself.
-The index of records will be reset when a new seek coming in.
+Note: The vlaue of the index to locate records will be reset when a new seek coming in.
+The skip-manager doesn't keep the skip records caused by itself.

 - prev